-1. Net investment in Capital Assets - Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances (excluding unspent bond proceeds) of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets.

-2. Restricted Net Position - Restrictions of the ending net position indicate the portions of net position not appropriate for expenditure or amounts legally segregated for specific future use.
+- 1. Net investment in Capital Assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances (excluding unspent bond proceeds) of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets. - 2.
+Restricted Net Position Restrictions of the ending net position indicate the portions of net position not appropriate for expenditure or amounts legally segregated for specific future use.
 The restriction for legally restricted programs represents the portion of net position restricted to specific program expenditures.
-The restriction for capital projects represents the portion of net position restricted for capital projects.
-The restriction for debt service represents the portion of net position available for the retirement of debt.
+The restriction for capital projects represents the portion of net position available for the retirement of debt.
 It is the District's policy to use restricted net position when allowable expenditures are incurred.